 Click the link below for an informative web articel:

-The Ranch Villas were designed by associates of the famous architect Frank Lloyd Wright and are rich in Flying L history.
+The original Villas, and the Pilot's Lounge, were designed by associates of the famous architect Frank Lloyd Wright and are rich in Flying L history.
 Check out the Frank Lloyd Wright link under the About Us menu.

 The Flying L became a favorite “watering hole” for war heroes, movie stars, and literary giants.
 The Ranch’s guests have included John Wayne, Slim Pickens, Willie Nelson, Tex Ritter, Jim Reeves, Ray Price, Buck Owens, Chill Wills, Robert Fuller and many more.
-The television show, The Cisco Kid, was filmed at the Ranch.
+The television show The Cisco Kid filmed at least one episode on the Ranch.

-The ranch was transferred to new owners in 1984 as it grew to become a much larger enterprise.
-Current owners, who were employees of the Ranch, were handed the reins in January 1998.
-Many changes and improvements are being made, both to bring guests more conveniences and to protect and enhance the original and historic designs of the facilities.
+The ranch was transferred from the Lapham family to new owners in the 1960's after Colonel Lapham’s tragic air crash.
+It continued to grow over the years under different owners to become a much larger enterprise.
+Current owners, who were employees of the Ranch, took ownership in 2013.
+Many changes and improvements are currently being made to bring guests more conveniences and comfort, but also to protect and enhance the original and historic designs of older facilities.
+An emphasis on “bringing history back to life” on the Ranch is now embraced, and over time some of the original facilities, such as the Pilot’s Lounge, will be renovated and brought back to life.

 To quote one of our guests, “Whoever said you can’t have it all has never been to the Flying L Guest Ranch”.